mariam-khediri/mariam-khediri/README.md

 ![](https://img.shields.io/github/followers/MariamKhedhiri?color=blue&logo=github)
 ![](https://komarev.com/ghpvc/?username=MariamKhedhiri)

-<h3 align="center">With a background in industrial computing and a focus on signal processing and machine learning, I’ve explored everything from epileptic seizure detection using EEG data to CO₂ emissions analytics and dashboarding.
-My mission?
-Empower decisions with data clarity, intelligence, and integrity.</h3>
+<h3 align="center">I started with a strong foundation in software engineering and discovered a real passion for data science.
+Whether it’s analyzing brain signals or environmental trends, I enjoy making sense of data and turning it into something valuable and useful.</h3>

 ---